LSC's Innovations in Technology Conference

 The ITC grew out of LSC's Technology Initiative Grant (TIG) Program, which seeks to expand access to justice by promoting technological innovations in legal services delivery and pro se assistance.
 The conference brings together technologists, legal aid advocates, court personnel, law school professors, pro bono coordinators, and other professionals to showcase technology projects and tools being implemented across the country and internationally to promote access to justice and high-quality legal representation for low-income people.
 The conference also provides an opportunity to network with a community of colleagues and to cultivate project ideas that could lead to future TIG awards.

 LSC's 2021 Innovations in Technology Virtual Conference (ITC21) featured 152 presenters and over 900 attendees from 50 States & 3 U.S. Territories.
 After a successful virtual conference in 2021, we are excited to announce that the ITC will once again take place in person January 12-15 in Phoenix, AZ.
-LSC will open registration for ITC22 in September and is currently accepting presentation and workshop proposals through our online system.
+LSC will open registration for ITC22 in September.
 Programming for ITC22 will include topics such as legal tech apps and online tools, intake and triage, court innovations, remote service delivery, cybersecurity, and internal operations improvements.
 We will also focus on how legal aid organizations and the courts are using technology to respond to the Covid-19 pandemic, and what those changes mean for access to justice in the future.

 Conference Schedule and Agenda